TharinduThilakshana/TharinduThilakshana/README.md

 <h1 align="left">Hi, I'm Tharindu Thilakshana!👋  </h1>

-👨‍💻 I'm a from Sri Lanka
+I'm a from Sri Lanka

 👩‍🎓 I’m currently studying at Colombo Ananda Collage

-✍ I’m currently learning HTML, CSS, JavaScript and PHP
+✍ I’m currently learning HTML, CSS, JavaScript and PHP.

-👯 I’m looking to collaborate :
+👯 I’m looking to collaborate on youtube.

+📫 How to reach me : Telegram. @tharindu thilakshana

 💬 Ask me about anything.